Novavax volunteers offered two approved travel jabs

 "We hope it will be a solution for triallists - as they so richly deserve," he said.

-Vaccine trial volunteers, starting with those who had Novavax, will be offered one-to-one counselling before they decide whether to take have further doses of an approved Covid vaccine.
+Vaccine trial volunteers, starting with those who had Novavax, will be offered one-to-one counselling before they decide whether to have further doses of an approved Covid vaccine.
 Novavax volunteers will be offered two doses of Pfizer, eight weeks apart.

 Like others in the UK, people in the trials will be offered a booster jab, if eligible.